sane/sails-hook-jsonapi/README.md

 This is a [Sails JS](http://sailsjs.org) hook for creating an API which conforms to JSON API specifications per jsonapi.org.

+*Note*: This project is still in development, and is not yet fully functional.

 ### Installation

 `npm install sails-hook-jsonapi`